semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 . . .
 ```

-This file combines many of the Kubernetes concepts we’ve discussed in
+The deployment manifest combines many of the Kubernetes concepts we’ve
-chapter 3:
+discussed in chapter 3:

 1. A deployment called “addressbook” with rolling updates.
 2. Labels for the pods manage traffic and identify release channels.
 3. Environment variables for the containers in the pod.
-4. A readiness probe to know when the pod is ready to accept
+4. A readiness probe to detect when the pod is ready to accept
     connections.

 Note that we’re using dollar ($) variables in the file.
 This gives us